-Step 1: Set up the metal trays
+Step 1: Set up the Metal Trays

-Position the metal trays in such a way that the two bottles rest mouth to mouth.
+To start with your salt water purifier, position the metal trays in such a way that the two bottles rest mouth to mouth.
 Cut a notch on one side of both trays, so the neck of the bottles can sit a little lower in the pan.

-Step 2: Fill the trays with sand
+Step 2: Fill the Trays with Sand

 The first tray is for cooling one of the bottles, while the other tray evenly heats the other bottle, so it doesn't shatter from too much heat on one side.

-Step 3: Position the bottles evenly mouth to mouth
+Step 3: Position the Bottles Evenly Mouth to Mouth

 Press the bottles firmly into the sand to give them good thermal contact and allow for evenly distributed heat.
-Make sure the bottles meet up as steadily as possible to prevent water vapor from escaping.
+Make sure the bottles meet up as steadily as possible to prevent the water vapor from escaping.

-Step 4: Wet the sand surrounding the receiving bottle
+Step 4: Wet the Sand Surrounding the Receiving Bottle

 As an additional measure to keep the cold half of this setup, wet the sand on the receiving bottle's end to allow evaporative cooling to take place.
 You can cover the entire bottle with more wet sand or a wet towel as an alternative.

-Step 5: Fire up the heat source
+Step 5: Fire up the Heat Source

 It's time to fire up the heat source.
-The quantity of sand on the tray may delay the water from reaching its boiling point immediately.
-But once the sand is heated enough, it stays hot for a long time.
+The quantity of sand on the tray may delay the water from reaching its boiling point immediately, but once the sand is heated enough, it stays hot for a long time.

 You're done!
 It's time to taste your distilled water!

-You can do the same process all over again until you have a large enough water supply to keep everyone hydrated in a survival situation.
+You can do this desalination of seawater for drinking all over again until you have a large enough water supply to keep everyone hydrated in a survival situation.